How An Insider Threat Operates [True Stories]

 Ideally, everyone should keep the work login credentials for themselves, and not share them with their colleagues.

-There’s no way of telling if the colleague will go rogue, and then use the shared information to frame his innocent, but naïve, coworker.
+There’s no way of telling if the colleague will go rogue, and then use the shared information to frame his innocent, but a naïve, coworker.

 If the worst case scenario happens, and the framed coworker admits to sharing the login details, then the company should take it seriously and investigate the matter more in-depth.